-Professor Nicholas is also a member of the A.J.
-Drexel Autism Institute Research Consortium, and a founding member of the Corelab group of partner faculty at the Dornsife Center Community Extension Center in the Mantua Community.
-Professor Nicholas completed a Bachelor of Architecture at Carnegie Mellon University, she then received an MFA from the University of the Arts.
-For almost ten years she ran a solo practice in Philadelphia executing residential interiors, storefront revitalization, space planning and adaptive interior nonprofit reuse.
-Ms. Nicholas has exhibited widely and taught architecture and interior design for 16 years at various schools including: Temple University, Drexel University, and Philadelphia University.
-She has been a critic at the University of Pennsylvania, University of the Arts and Gallaudet University.
-She has presented research works at both national and international conferences and most recently, she presented the work of her collaborative graduate conceptual studio at the Interior Design Educator Council's annual conference in Fort-worth Texas.
-Her work has been published and exhibited in a variety of academic journals including ARCH IN-Form, ARCC and ACSA.
+Dee has exhibited widely and taught architecture and interior design for 16 years at various schools including Temple University, Drexel University, and Philadelphia University.
+An invited critic at the University of Pennsylvania, University of Tennessee Knoxville, University of the Arts and Gallaudet University, she has presented research works at both national and international conferences and locally at the ExCITe center, The Philadelphia Innovation Center, and the Enterprise Center.
+Most recently, she presented the work of URBN STEAMlab with Dr. Anandan in Lisbon, Portugal.
+Her work has been published and exhibited in a variety of academic and professional journals including ARCH IN-Form, Context, ARCC and ACSA.